MrSarveshKumar/Bharat-Intern-ML-Projects/README.md

 # Bharat-Intern-ML-Protects
-As, a machine learning intern in Bharat Intern
+As, a machine learning intern in Bharat Intern worked on two projects House Price Prediction and Wine Quality Prediction and deploy these model using streamlit.